robot-perception-group/AIRCAP-Legacy/README.md

 Project Webpage: [http://aircap.is.tuebingen.mpg.de](http://aircap.is.tuebingen.mpg.de)

-NEWS:  Nodes and packages specific to our submission to RA-L + ICRA 2019 added.
+NEWS:  Nodes and packages specific to our submission to RA-L + IROS 2019 added.
 Please scroll below for details.

 # Copyright and License